Illustration of a storefront showing different product prices per user role

 I recommend the free User Role Editor plugin for this.
 Simply install the plugin and clone the 'customer' role to create as many new ones as you like.

 #2.
-Set up role-based pricing
+Set up role-based pricing and discounts

 1. Get the plugin, save the zip file to your computer, and copy the license key from your confirmation email.